liaprins/p5.responsive/readme.md

 ## Next steps
-See the [Issues](https://github.com/liaprins/p5.responsive/issues) for planned next steps.
+See the [Issues](https://github.com/liaprins/p5.responsive/issues) for planned next steps (adding more day by day).